aleven/webapp-common/README.md

 	}

-#you can find Session or Context Listener to use for lazy close of JPA Controller.

 ##_it.attocchi.jsf2_

-#you can find base class for your BackBean
+you can find base class for your BackBean

 ##_it.attocchi.utils_

-#a set of utils
+a set of utils

 ##_it.attocchi.db_

-#something to work easy with org.apache.commons.dbutils.DbUtils or JDBC
+something to work easy with org.apache.commons.dbutils.DbUtils or JDBC